MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/deprecated-features.md

 ## Finance and Operations 8.1.3 with Platform update 23

 ### SQL Server Reporting Services ReportViewer Control
-Customers can use the **Export** action provided by the embedded SQL Server Reporting Services (SSRS) ReportViewer control to download documents produced by financFinance and Operations applications.
+Customers can use the **Export** action provided by the embedded SQL Server Reporting Services (SSRS) ReportViewer control to download documents produced by Finance and Operations applications.
 This HTML-based presentation of the report offers users a non-paginated preview of the document.

 | &nbsp;  |&nbsp;  |
 |------------|--------------------|